Apple MacBook Air 15-inch (M5) vs Lenovo Yoga Pro 7i

 Cons

-- Intel Core Ultra generally trails M5 in single-threaded performance
+- Intel Core Ultra typically trails M5 in multi-threaded performance benchmarks

 Apple MacBook Air 15-inch (M5) wins